 Radicular pain is often a symptom of an underlying condition, like a herniated disc, spinal stenosis or degenerative disc disease.
 The pain typically radiates into your leg, lower thigh, calf and foot, and can be accompanied by a tingling sensation, muscle weakness, numbness and loss of reflex.
 However, the course of pain radiation depends on which nerve or root is affected, and where it’s located along the spine.

 General symptoms of radicular pain include:

 - Calves that feel like they’re on fire

 - Difficulty finding comfortable sitting or resting positions

 - Favoring muscles on one side of the body

-If you’re experiencing any of these symptoms, consult your healthcare provider.
-He or she can determine the cause of your suffering and recommend treatment options including:
+If you’re experiencing any of these symptoms, consult your health care provider.
+He or she can determine the cause of your pain and recommend treatment options including:

 - Application of hot and cold packs

 - Anti-inflammatory medication

 In some cases, patients may not respond to rehabilitation.
 There are, however, other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
 With a quicker recuperation period than other treatments, like open back surgery, our innovative techniques can help you return to a fully-functioning lifestyle in no time.
 Contact us today for a free review of your MRI or CT scan, and to receive more information about our facility.